T0R4X/T0R4X/README.md

   *Stuttering skittish thing*

+  *I make sxual / brainrot jokes, please let me know if you are uncomfortable with it especially if you're a minor.*

   *I tend to say random bs to avoid awkward tension*

   *I can show signs that I hate you ok? ok. no this is **not** a joke i can hate you even if you are a friend of mine* **(party not included they are cool)**